14 Tips to Living Happy and Healthy: About Diet, Exercise and a Happy Soul

 11. Don’t have late meals.
-Finish eating at least 2-3 hours before you go to sleep.
+Finish eating at least 2-3 hours before you go to sleep, and better not to have a big dinner.
 Your body is still active at night; if you don’t eat late it will use the content of your fat cells.
 If you do, it will work on what you ate instead and create more fat out of what’s left.

 Live Your Life The Good Way